UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I don’t run security investigations, security incidents or forensic investigations.

-I am not the only person who cares about security.
-An important part of my job is to make all engineers make security a priority
+I'm not the only person who cares about security.
+An important part of my job is to ensure all engineers make security a priority.

 I’m not the only person to run security activities – I coach others to run then effectively.